Subshifts of Finite Type with a Hole: Full shift with union of two cylinders as hole

-Now we prove our main theorem which relates the escape rate and the rational function when the hole is a union of two cylinders based at words of identical length.
+We now prove our main theorem which relates the escape rate and the rational function when the hole is a union of two cylinders based at words of identical length.

 \begin{thm} Let $p\ge 3$, $q>3p^2+2$, and $\G_1$, $\G_2$ be the collections each having two words of length $p$.
 If $r_{\G_1}(3p^2+2)<r_{\G_2}(3p^2+2)$, then $\rho(\G_1)<\rho(\G_2)$. \end{thm} \begin{proof} For $i=1,2$, let $\G_i=\{u_i,w_i\}$.
 Define $f_i(z):=(u_i,u_i)_z$, $g_i(z):=(w_i,w_i)_z$, $h_i(z):=(u_i,w_i)_z$, $k_i(z):=(w_i,u_i)_z$, $\D_i(z):=f_i(z)g_i(z)-h_i(z)k_i(z)$, $\mathcal{S}_i(z):=f_i(z)+g_i(z)-h_i(z)-k_i(z)$, and then the rational function $r_{\G_i}(z)=\dfrac{\mathcal{S}_i(z)}{\D_i(z)}$.